-We have SSTUWA reps in schools across the State.
+We have SSTUWA reps in schools across the state.
 They are your first port of call for assistance.
 Reps have access to a range of support from the union experts and can often resolve local issues on the spot.
 Union reps get extensive training from the SSTUWA.
 If you want to find out more about becoming a rep please have a chat with your organiser, call the SSTUWA or visit our website.

 New to teaching, or want to join the union?
-Our growth team has all the information and support you need to make it through those difficult early years of your career.
+Our Growth Team has all the information and support you need to make it through those difficult early years of your career.
 Our New Educator Network offers dedicated professional development and most importantly an environment where you can talk to people who have been through, or are having, the same experiences as you.

-Six organisers cover all schools within allocated districts, offering support to union reps and members in schools and on campuses.
+Our organisers cover all schools within allocated districts, offering support to union reps and members in schools and on campuses.